Comments from David Cameron on last night's Newsnight with Jeremy Paxman seem to have caused something of an Ulster (and North-Eastern England) stir.

 The Guardian has gone with "David Cameron targets north east and Northern Ireland for spending cuts".
 The SDLP's McDevitt has pounced on the cuts message while even 3000 versts is emphasising the need for clarification.
 Iain Dale is denying there is a problem and alledging leftist bias.

 This highlights a key weakness in the UCUNF economic message because while one feature of Tory plans are clear - cuts - its policy on the corporation tax aren't.
-As David Gordon points out in
+As David Gordon points out in his review of the corporation tax issue all that is offered in the Tory manifesto is:

 "...David Cameron's Conservatives committed themselves to a review."